TosbackCgusBridge-Bot/CGUs-versions/Usanetwork/Privacy Policy.md

-USA characters welcome.
-Facebook Twitter Apps Games Social Shop Privacy Policy
+Skip to main content USA Network USA Shows x

+*   Burn Notice
+*   Covert Affairs
+*   CSI
+*   Graceland
+*   House
+*   Law &.
+Order: CI
+*   Law &.
+Order: SVU
+*   The Moment
+*   NCIS
+*   NCIS: Los Angeles
+*   Necessary Roughness
+*   Psych
+*   Royal Pains
+*   Suits
+*   Summer Camp
+*   White Collar
+*   WWE Raw

+Full Episodes Social Schedule More x More on USA

+*   Character Arcade
+*   Characters Unite
+*   Shop
+*   USA Sync
+*   USA Summer
+*   Follow Us on Facebook
+*   Follow Us on Twitter

+Privacy Policy Privacy Policy

 **This Privacy Policy was last updated on August 14, 2007.**

 **Introduction:** These websites which are located at the domain nbc.com (the "Site") are operated by NBC Universal. ("NBC Universal" or "we" or "our" or "us").
 Your privacy is important to us.
 This Privacy Policy describes the types of information collected from you, what we do with it, with whom we share it, and how you can correct or change such information.
 It is your responsibility to review this Privacy Policy carefully, especially before providing any personal data through the Site.
 This Site is operated in and controlled from the United States of America.
 If you have any questions about this Privacy Policy or Site, or if you wish to unsubscribe from Site services for which you have previously registered, please contact us at NBCUniPrivacy@nbcuni.com or at the address at the end of this policy.

-**

-PLEASE REVIEW THIS PRIVACY POLICY AND THE TERMS OF SERVICE FOR THE SITE CAREFULLY.
+**PLEASE REVIEW THIS PRIVACY POLICY AND THE TERMS OF SERVICE FOR THE SITE CAREFULLY.
 YOUR USE OF THIS SITE SIGNIFIES YOUR AGREEMENT TO SUCH PRIVACY POLICY AND TERMS OF SERVICE.

 1\.
 Types of Information Collected
 .
 Personal Data